jexxa-projects/JexxaTutorials/ContractManagement/README.md

 ### Driven Adapter Strategy: `IObjectStore`

-The `IObjectStore` provides more sophisticated interfaces to query managed objects by all kind of data.
-Available strategies make explicit use of optimization mechanism of the underlying technology so that the performance depends on chosen technology stack.
+The `IObjectStore` provides more sophisticated interfaces to query managed objects by all kinds of data.
+Available strategies make explicit use of the underlying technology so that the performance depends on chosen technology stack.
 This kind of repository should be your second choice.
 As soon as you see that an `IRepository` is not sufficient, you should switch the implementation of the driven adapter to an `IObjectStore`.
 Please note that this step should be transparent to the application core because it uses a single interface which is